 Artwork Title: Yura Nura – People on Country (Dharug language) by Melissa Barton (Alkiira Indigenous Art).
 This creation represents mobs across our continent, all on different Country.
 We can move between Nations and clans and still feel connected.
 We all belong here, so we can all share in this nation’s beauty.

-dreamtime word; the invisible seed of all creation
+Gunawirra is a dreaming word meaning the invisible seed of all creation

 Gunawirra is a community-led organisation that works closely with Aboriginal and Torres Strait Islander people, families, children and communities to reach their full potential.
 Our focus is operating programs that build capacity and confidence towards healing, resilience and self-reliance.
 Our commitment is operating programs that are initiated and informed by the community we serve.
 These practical grassroots programs advocate healing through culture, and improvements in health and educational outcomes.